Enjoy your Layover at JMK Airport to the Fullest!

 Mykonos Airport isn’t the ideal airport for travelers wishing to take a nap.
 It is small, and during summer, it is often crowded.
 Thus, finding a spot to scratch out can be challenging.
 Nevertheless, if you are not traveling on a budget, JMK airport houses a VIP lounge, “DELOS”, an elegant and traditionally designed space harmonized with the Myconian architecture, where you can make yourself comfortable, enjoy a drink and even board your plane “incognito”, via a separate exit.

 Why Stay at Mykonos Airport?
-Go Explore the Island!
+Things to Do in Mykonos!

 Mykonos isn’t a big island.
 In fact, you can traverse the island from one side to the other in about 35 minutes under normal traffic conditions.
 Thus, even during a 4-hour layover at the airport, you can take a good taste of the cosmopolitan island!